 strictly conforming C code, and avoiding dependencies, including libc.

 Monocypher is fast.
 Not as fast as Libsodium on modern desktop processors, but even there the difference isn't big enough to matter in many cases.
 (Of course, some applications do require the fastest implementation possible.)
-On smaller smaller processors like the Raspberry Pi, the difference is often barely noticeable.
+On smaller processors like the Raspberry Pi, the difference is often barely noticeable.
 On even smaller targets, Monocypher is often the fastest thing around.
 By far.

 Monocypher has man pages.
 You can install the man pages, type